mrkkrp/markkarpov.com/post/megaparsec-more-speed-more-power.md

 * Performance: judging by “comprehensive template” benchmark, the new parser is 43% faster than the old one.
-You can clone the repo and run the benchmark yourself for more info.
+You can clone the repo and run the benchmark yourself for more info (the `master` branch can be used to see performance before the switch).

-If you do a mechanical switch to Megaparsec 6, you still may get better performance (provided you don't switch from `String` to `Text` without knowing what you are doing):
+If you do a mechanical switch to Megaparsec 6, you still may get performance improvements (provided you don't switch from `String` to `Text` without knowing what you are doing):

 * If you happen to use `string` a lot, you'll see an improvement.